-- a) Sight down the length of the fretboard to see if it is still flat.
+a) Sight down the length of the fretboard to see if it is still flat.
 If you see a significant bend in the middle, then you'll need to adjust the truss rod.
 CAUTION: Remember that you have a double-action truss rod.
 Turning it one way will correct the bend in the neck, but turning it the other way will increase the bend.
-So be careful to watch which way your adjustment is affecting the guitar.
+So be careful to watch which way your adjustment is affecting the neck.
 DO NOT FORCE THE TRUSS ROD NUT!
 Some people have broken the nut right off the rod by torquing it too much.
-Contact us if you need assistance. - b) If the neck is pretty straight, and the string is still too high above the 12th fret, then you need to shave the saddle a little lower at the bridge.
+Contact us if you need assistance.

+b) If the fretboard is pretty straight, and the string is still too high above the 12th fret, then you need to shave the saddle a little lower at the bridge.
 Loosen the string so you can remove the saddle.
-We like to draw a pencil line near the bottom of the saddle to guide our sanding process (fig 65c).
+We like to draw a pencil line near the bottom of the saddle to guide our sanding process (fig 65b).
 You can sand the bottom of the saddle with a coarse sanding block, checking to make sure the bottom edge stays parallel with your pencil line.
-You don't need to sand all the way to the line just use it as a reference point.
-Then replace the saddle in the bridge again and tighten the string to test the gap at the 12th fret. - c) If, on the other hand, the string is too low over the 12th fret, you may need to shim the saddle a little higher.
-You can clip a section of excess guitar string to lay in the slot under the saddle.
+You don't need to sand all the way to the line -- just use it as a reference point.
+Note that sanding a ceratin amount off the saddle will reduce the string height by half of that amount at the 12th fret (midpoint).
+Replace the saddle in the bridge again and tighten the string to test the gap at the 12th fret.

+c) If, on the other hand, the string is too low over the 12th fret, you may need to shim the saddle a little higher.
+You can clip a section of excess string to lay in the slot under the saddle.

-Once you have the first string hanging the right height above the strings, you can install the rest of the strings as shown in fig 65a above.
+Once you have the first string hanging the right height above the strings, you can install the rest of the strings as shown in the photos below.
 Notice that the strings wrap around to the inside of all the tuning gear posts on the peghead.
 This is a helpful detail to keep the strings from pulling sideways and jumping out of the notches in the nut.